-Obu-Okpella is one of the rapidly expanding satellite town northeastern part of Edo State.
+Okpella is one of the rapidly expanding townsin the northeastern part of Edo State.
 It is strategically important because of its industrial mineral resources, which include marble and granitic rocks.
-The marble is being quarried for cement production by BUA Cement Company.
-The building of a new cement plant and its subsequent expansion over the last decade has resulted rapid expansion of the settlement with increased population around the cement factory.
-As a result of the increased population water supply for domestic and industrial purposes from the groundwater resources and few boreholes with characteristically low yield have been overstretched and grossly inadequate.
-Geophysical investigations have been used overtime and successfully to determine the subsurface sequences, aquifer units and also tomap lateral and vertical extends (Olurufemi, 1985; Omosuyi et al, 1999).
+The marble is being quarried for cement production by BuaCement Company Limited.
+The building of a new cement plant and its subsequent expansion over the last decade has resulted in the rapid expansion of the satellite settlements with increased populationaround the cement factory.
+As a result of the increasein population, water supplies for domestic and industrial purposes fromboreholes with characteristically low yield have been overstretched and grossly inadequate.
+Geophysical investigations have been used overtime and successfully to determine the subsurface sequences, aquifer units and also tomap its lateral and vertical extends (Olorunfemi, 1985; Omosuyi et al, 1999).
+Lithosthratigraphic units from drilled boreholes have been used to identify aquifer units laterally and vertically (Longpia et al 2004).